 Command Post Computing Environment

-CPCE aims to reduce stove-piped legacy systems and provide an integrated, interoperable, cyber-secure and cost-effective computing infrastructure framework for multiple warfighting functions.
-CPCE will provide Army programs of record (PoRs) with a core infrastructure, including a common operating picture (COP) tool, common data strategy, common applications such as mapping and chat, common hardware configurations and common look and feel (user interface).
+CPCE will eliminate stove-piped legacy systems and provide an integrated, interoperable, cyber-secure and cost-effective computing infrastructure framework for multiple warfighting functions.
+CPCE will provide programs of record (PoRs) with a core infrastructure, including a common operating picture (COP) tool, data fabric, common applications such as mapping and chat, common hardware configurations and common user interface.
 This effort eliminates duplicative or redundant implementations, speeds up and simplifies future development efforts and enhances interoperability and data sharing across multiple echelons.
-CPCE’s acquisition goals include acquisition agility, open system architectures, reduced lifecycle costs and a cyber-hardened foundation for applications and services.
+CPCE's acquisition goals include acquisition agility, open system architectures (OSAs), reduced lifecycle costs and a cyber-hardened foundation for applications and services.

 - CPCE provides an integrated mission command capability across command post and platforms, through all echelons, and provides simplicity, intuitiveness, core services and applications, and warfighter functionality in the areas of fires, logistics, intelligence, airspace management and maneuver.

 - CPCE offers a common geospatial solution (map) and common data services, including an extensible database and data persistence.
 The system is designed to reduce the training burden on Soldiers.
-A Software Development Kit (SDK) allows external Programs of Record (PoRs) the ability to integrate new capabilities without rebuilding common components.
+The Integrated Software Development Kit (ISDK) allows external PoRs the ability to integrate new capabilities without rebuilding common components.

 - CPCE has been optimized through Developmental Operations (DevOps) to improve responsiveness, add briefing capability and implement network management tools.
 Additionally, to improve system performance and to mitigate unnecessary data flow over constrained tactical network transport bandwidth, program managers and developers are working to address underlying data analytics, data dissemination and federation associated with the use of CPCE.
 These major efforts are key focuses of Capability Set 23 development.